Prince George's County, Maryland: Top employers

 According to the county's comprehensive annual financial report, the top private-sector employers in the county are the following.
 "NR" indicates not ranked in the top ten for the year given.

 The top public-sector employers in the county are as follows.
 "NR" indicates not ranked in the top ten for the year given.

-Crime
+Health and safety

-Prince George's County accounted for 20% of murders in the State of Maryland from 1985 to 2006.
-A twenty-year crime index trends study, performed by Prince George's County Police Department Information Resource Management, showed the county had a 23.1% increase in total crime for the years of 2000 to 2004.
-Between the years of 1984 to 2004, Prince George's had a 62.8% increase in total crime.
+In 2022, the county had lower smoking rates, a higher life expectancy and a higher proportion of the population with insurance than the national average.

-However, as of 2009, crime had generally declined in the county and the number of homicides declined from 151 in 2005 to 99 in 2009.
+As of 2020, the county had lower average violent crime rates than the national and state averages.
+In 2020, among predominantly African-American communities with a population of over 25,000, Prince George's County as well as Augusta, Georgia were considered safer than the national average.

-As of the end of 2013, the county had experienced a record drop in crime, especially record lows in violent crimes.
-In 2021 and 2022, violent crime experienced an upturn, increasing by 30%.
+Prince George's County has seen a 57% decline in violent crime rates between 2009 and 2020.
+The total crime rate for the county declined 30% between 2006 and 2011.

 Education

 Colleges and universities

-The University of Maryland System headquarters are in the unincorporated area of Adelphi.
+The University System of Maryland's Adelphi Office is in the unincorporated area of Adelphi.
+Formerly it was the headquarters of the entire system.